datafold/data-diff/README.md

   - `-j` or `--threads` - Number of worker threads to use per database.
 Default=1.

 # Technical Explanation

+In this section we'll be doing a walk-through of exactly how **data-diff** works, and how to tune `--bisection-factor` and `--bisection-threshold`.

 Let's consider a scenario with an `orders` table with 1M rows.
 Fivetran is replicating it contionously from Postgres to Snowflake: